 I am dropping William off, there’s at least 80 kids.
 Mayhem.
 I am hurrying things along.
 Going over instructions to him, kissing him good bye.
 At the same time, I’m feeling anxious about making the call.
 My emotions ebbing and flowing from anxiety and fear to joy and pleasure (whilst hugging and kissing him).
 My emotions driven by circumstance, and my response to it.

-All living things have dispositions or tendencies to respond to things and certain ways…
+All living things have dispositions or tendencies to respond to things in certain ways…

 Just as a flower has an inherent disposition to lean towards the sun, and birds and butterflies are disposed to fly.
 Human beings have dispositions to respond emotionally to other people.